Skip to Content

 Ginseng

-The herb ginseng is well-liked.
 Ginseng is also known as a “man-root.”
 This is due to the root’s human-like shape.
-The entire body benefits from it.
+People have used ginseng to treat a variety of illnesses.

-People who feel lethargic and weak may benefit from being physically and mentally stimulated.
 In a study involving 21 men and 69 women, it was discovered that ginseng was effective in treating chronic fatigue.

 Another study found that ginseng helped children with attention deficit hyperactivity disorder (ADHD) by reducing their symptoms and improving their cognitive function.